 ABOUT SUDBURY YOUTH BASKETBALL

 Sudbury Youth Basketball (SYB) is a youth sports program available to all boys and girls in grades K-8 in the town of Sudbury.
-The program runs from early November to early March (see KEY DATES for further info) and includes both an In-Town league that is like an intramural league and a Travel Team league (for 4th through 8th graders) that competes against teams outside of Sudbury.
+The program runs from November to early March and includes both an In-Town league that is similar to an intramural league and a Travel Team league (for 4th through 8th graders) that competes against teams outside of Sudbury.